phutruonnttn/yushan-microservices-gamification-service/README.md

 # Yushan Gamification Service

-> 🎮 **Gamification Service for Yushan Webnovel Platform.** - Manages achievements, rewards, leaderboards, and progression systems to create an engaging, game-like reading experience.
+> 🎮 **Gamification Service for Yushan Platform (Phase 2 - Microservices)** - Manages achievements, rewards, leaderboards, and progression systems to create an engaging, game-like reading experience.

-# Yushan Platform - Gamification Service Setup Guide
+## 📋 Overview

+Gamification Service is one of the main microservices of Yushan Platform (Phase 2), responsible for managing all gamification features.
+This service listens to events from User Service and Engagement Service via Kafka to automatically award XP and Yuan to users.

 ## Architecture Overview